 The main repository in England for newspapers was the British Library Newspaper Archive in Colindale, London.
 However public access to the building has now ceased and the papers have been digitised (and continue to be with the collection being added to regularly with the current figure being over 7.5 million pages online.)
 The digitised copies can be searched on a pay per view basis via the British Library Newspaper Archive website.
 If you are already a subscriber to the website Findmypast then depending on what type of subscription you have you will also be able to access this collection through Findmypast who are working in partnership with the British Library Newspaper Archive.
 The added bonus with this archive is that it not only covers English newspapers, but also some Scottish and Welsh newspapers too.You can view what newspapers are covered to see if the area you are interested in is covered.
 It is worth bearing in mind that larger towns and cities papers would cover news from the surrounding areas – so check out some maps to see the likely coverage.

 The only problems I have with the Findmypast newspaper search is that when you view a result it doesn’t highlight your search keywords on the page so it can take a little while to hunt down the correct article in a highlighted section – some are easy if the article has been refined and highlighted on the page and it is pretty obvious which one you want to look at, but others – the highlighted section can cover lots of articles!
-If you search on the British Library’s website then the words are usually highlighted to help ease of locating the right article.
+If you search on the British Library’s website then the words are usually highlighted to help locate the right article.
 They do both give you a bit of preview of OCR transcribed text to allow you to decide whether or not you want to view the resulting articles – which is good if you are paying credits to view.
 My other issue is that to save the records they are in pdf format, and if you are like me and prefer things to be as jpeg image files then it involves taking a snapshot from the pdf or a screenshot of the screen rather than downloading the pdf and then saving that as an image in your image/photo editing software like Paint or Photoshop.

 If Welsh newspapers are what you are after then the National Library of Wales has done a phenomenal job digitising their newspaper archives and they are free to search.
 Like the British Library collection, this project is ongoing so more pages will be added as time goes by.